Steinz0/FootBallGame-Apprentissage/README.md

 - redCoords : Position x  Position y for all red players
 - blueCoords : Position x  Position y for all red players
 - score
-- ActualPlayer : The position of the player you the order is destinate
+- ActualPlayer : The position of the player who the order is destinate
 - order
+- id : Generate by MongoDB

 ### Membres du binôme
   - KRISNI Almehdi